-- The Less-Good: Also not as easy to use as other options, and recordings are capped at 1,000 hours (which is still a lot).
+- The Less-Good: Its prices went up in early 2023.
+Also not as easy to use as other options, and recordings are capped at 1,000 hours (which is still a lot).

-FuboTV is fourth in line in terms of livestreaming services, with 1.22 million subscribers as of mid-2022.
+FuboTV is fourth in line in terms of livestreaming services, with 1.45 million subscribers as of the end of 2022.
 It leans heavily on live sports, so much so that it also was trying to get into the sports betting business, launching Fubo Gaming in two states.
 That venture was shut down in October 2022, however.

-FuboTV also has a robust channel listing, starting at 134 channels for $70 a month.
-You can nearly double that at $100 a month — and that’s all before you take a look at the various optional add-ons, which includes some international sports that otherwise may be hard to find.
+FuboTV also has a robust channel listing, starting at 150 channels for $75 a month.
+(That price went up in early 2023, but so did the number of channels.)
+You can nearly double the number of channels for $95 a month — and that’s all before you take a look at the various optional add-ons, which include some international sports that otherwise may be hard to find.